shervinea/cheatsheet-translation/fr/cheatsheet-machine-learning-tips-and-tricks.md

 **28. Once the model has been chosen, it is trained on the entire dataset and tested on the unseen test set.
 These are represented in the figure below:**

-&#10230; Une fois que le modèle a été choisi, il est trainé sur le dataset entier et testé sur test set jamais vu.
+&#10230; Une fois que le modèle a été choisi, il est trainé sur le dataset entier et testé sur l'ensemble d'évaluation jamais vu.
 Ces derniers sont représentés dans la figure ci-dessous :

 <br>

 **29. Cross-validation ― Cross-validation, also noted CV, is a method that is used to select a model that does not rely too much on the initial training set.
 The different types are summed up in the table below:**

-&#10230; Validation croisée ― La validation croisée, aussi notée CV, est une méthode qui est utilisée pour sélectionner un modèle qui ne s'appuie pas trop sur le training set de départ.
+&#10230; Validation croisée ― La validation croisée, aussi notée CV, est une méthode qui est utilisée pour sélectionner un modèle qui ne s'appuie pas trop sur l'ensemble d'apprentissage  de départ.
 Les différents types rencontrés sont récapitulés dans le tableau ci-dessous :

 <br>

 **30. [Training on k−1 folds and assessment on the remaining one, Training on n−p observations and assessment on the p remaining ones]**

-&#10230; [Training sur k-1 folds et évaluations sur le fold restant, Training sur n-p observations et évaluation sur les p restantes]
+&#10230; [l'apprentissage  sur k-1 folds et évaluations sur le fold restant, l'apprentissage  sur n-p observations et évaluation sur les p restantes]

 <br>